DALL-E/Every illustration.

 THANK YOU FOR SHARING SUC GREAT ARTICLE LOVED IT

-@standstoreason over 2 years ago
+@standstoreason almost 3 years ago

 Great article - reminds me of the type of people who worked with me at companies like Sun Microsystems and nVidia back in the '90s and early-aughts.
 Everyone seemed to care not only about what they did, and how that was perceived, many would help out others who were getting "stuck" or had issues of keeping up.
 Many of us would come in at 5 or 6am and stay until midnight; we also had our share of all-nighters.